cybersader/awesome-cybersader/CybersaderNotion/04 Cybersader’s Arsenal/Ontology Traversal, Knowledge Procurement, Informa.md

 Knowledge Procurement (learning and information retrieval) is a difficult topic that is at the core of how we learn, communicate, gather knowledge.
 It includes things like epistemology, curation steps, representing knowledge in various formats in engineered workflows.

-Put simply though, just ways get knowledge:
+Put simply though, just ways to get knowledge:

 - Specific Knowledge Curation & Ontology Representation Websites or Areas of Knowledge and Problem Domain Curation
     - Problem Domain (ontology) exploration